 SiteGround provides plenty of DIY solutions as well.
 The knowledgebase and tutorial sections of the site are helpful and user-friendly, a far cry from the control panel.

 SiteGround intends you use the knowledgebase and tutorials in conjunction.
 General articles serve as a sort of FAQ for web hosting while tutorials divulge specifics of a topic.
 This system is one of the best we’ve seen as it doesn’t overwhelm the user while still providing all necessary information if needed.

 The tutorials edge out the knowledgebase, though.
 Instructions are laid out in steps, with high-res screenshots to illustrate each process.
 The knowledgebase is useful for quick solutions, such as increasing your WordPress memory limit, but the tutorials provide the best DIY solutions.

 What’s surprising is how easy these tools are to use when compared to the rest of the service.
 SiteGround even provides an extensive tutorial for starting a website but has yet to update the user area.
 The comparison accentuates the support, making this area another major win for SiteGround.

 Shaky usability and expensive premium options are the missteps of SiteGround’s services, but not ones that impact all users.
-If you want a fully-featured solution and don’t require the workforce of hosts like Pagely, then SiteGround is a great option.
+If you want a fully-featured solution and don’t require an enterprise-focused host like Pagely, then SiteGround is a great option.

 Do you plan on signing up for SiteGround?
 Let us know in the comments below and, as always, thanks for reading.